triggerfsio/docs/install.rst

    ### MAIN SECTION END

 We will mention the configuration file a few more times in the Configuration section of this documentation.

+Wasn't that easy?
+Now you are ready to go.
+Go into your ``triggerfs-cli`` now and start configuring your first worker.